 Sometimes, when we don't know what to expect while pumping, an innocent comment like what my parent said would hurt.
-You may start questioning yourself if you are really producing enough for your baby.
+You may start questioning yourself if you are really producing enough breast milk for your baby.

-That's why, it is important to tell yourself, if you pump on top of latch, those milk are extra milk, extra!
+That's why, it is important to tell yourself, if you pump on top of direct latch, those milk are extra milk, extra!

 Your baby is getting enough and you still produce more.

 Tell yourself this over and over again to make you feel confident.